Pradnya144/Portfolio-Project-2/README.md

 * Seasoned Player Goals
    * As a player who has played this game before:
      * I want to be able to directly start playing the game.
-     * I want to interface to be simple and clear as should be for a logical game.
+     * I want the interface to be simple and clear as should be for a logical game.

 ### Structure